raspberrypilearning/3D-scene/en/step_2.md

 ## Get inspiration

 You are going to create a '3D scene' project that can be controlled using slider variables.
 The theme of the project and the way the sprites look and move, is up to you.
-You will also choose which variables to add and how they are used to change the scene to get the effect you want.
+You will also include variables so that the user can customise the scene using sliders.

 You can get ideas for your own project by investigating projects created by others.